Heliot7/open-set-da/README.md

 Results:
 - files with (el) compute the mean accuracy among all test data elements/instances.
-- files with (pr) compute the mean of all class mean accuracies.
+- files with (pr) compute the mean of all class mean accuracies. -> used in the paper

+Protocol of random splits:
+- In matlab using "ranperm" function and previously: rng(seedRand), where "seedRand = [1,2,3,4,5]"

 for any question, please contact me: panareda@gmail.com, s6papana@uni-bonn.de